EDC Las Vegas creator campaigns

 If the ask involves giving things away or drawing attention onsite, handle it separately and check the rules first.

 Define the moment.
 Protect the claims.
-Leave the voice alone.
+Leave the creator voice alone.

 A stage tells you which crowd the creator really speaks to.